Emerging Professionals Development Program

 • Participates in organizing Webinars

-• Contributes to interviews with professionals in technical fields
+• Contributes to interviews with professionals

 • Participates in technical Bulletins

-• Assists in the curation of MetSoc Publications-upcoming project
+• Assists in the MetSoc Publications-upcoming project

 Current Emerging Professionals